Sumaya110/picVerse/README.md

 - Image Privacy: Mark images as private (visible only to the user) or public (visible to others).

-- Image Storage: Store full-resolution images in cloud storage (AWS S3, Firebase, or Cloudinary ).Generate compressed versions for display.
+- Image Storage: Store full-resolution images in public folder.
+Generate compressed versions for display.

 - Image Download: Users can download the original full-resolution image (if have access).